I think we can agree that the overwhelming majority of coaches are struggling to get clients.

 I seriously doubt it.

-There’s a belief amongst many coaches that being brilliant at what they do will eradicate any need to market/promote their services.
+Many coaches believe that being brilliant at what they do will eradicate any need to market or promote their services.

 Can you name any other ultra-competitive industry where that’s the case?